efeefe/is/pages/03.opendott/reparatur-festival-2019/item.md

 [pdfjs=fixfest-metareciclagem.pdf]

 The next day, I was part of closing panel, and had time to talk about things I have done more recently - in particular since my residence in Doha, then [Transformatéria](../transformateria) and finally a quick glance of what I'm into right now in my PhD research.
 Also, how people usually read [the wrong book called Makers](https://en.wikipedia.org/wiki/Makers:_The_New_Industrial_Revolution) (the one about a 'new industrial revolution' when we're still struggling to solve the problems [caused by the previous revolutions](../../stuff/transformed-worlds)).
-Hint: here's the [good one to read](https://craphound.com/makers/about/).
+Hint: [this is the right one](../makers-by-cory-doctorow).

 Below are the slides I used
 in this last session.
 I'm sorry for the second page, don't want to scare anyone but that needs to be said.